 Plants of the World Online lists the scientific name as Delphinium Tourn. ex L. but when I did the research for the authors’ names, the “Tourn.” was not found… All plant databases describing who, what, when and where all say Delphinium L. is the correct and accepted scientific name.
-The name Delphinium Tourn. ex L. indicates that “Tourn.” actually named and described the genus before Linnaeus but his description was not valid… There are rules that must carefully be followed but I won’t go into all that on this page.
-If you would like to read more about that subject, click HERE and scroll down to “Usage of the term “ex”.”
+The name Delphinium Tourn. ex L. indicates that “Tourn.” actually named and described the genus before Linnaeus but his description was not valid… In this case, many plant species had VERY long names besides the genus and species.
+Linnaeus may have just shortened the name.
+I just don’t know… If you would like to read more about that subject, click HERE and scroll down to “Usage of the term “ex”.”
 Either way, the genus Delphinium was described by Carl von Linnaeus in Species Plantarum in 1753.

 Plants of the World Online lists 497 accepted species in the genus Delphinium, which include many species formerly of the Consolida genus.
 Others have been moved to other genera.